-- Any breakup is hard, but divorce is often especially difficult, as you have to say goodbye to the person you planned to spend the rest of your life with.
+- Any breakup is hard, but divorce is especially difficult, as you have to say goodbye to the person you planned to spend forever with.

-- Fortunately, you can take matters into your own hands and recover: the three keys are giving in to the pain, being extra kind to yourself, and focusing on what will help you move forward (which doesn’t involve looking at your ex’s social media).
+- Fortunately, you can take matters into your own hands and recover: the three keys are giving in to the pain, forgiving yourself, and practicing self-care.

-- Additionally, it’s important you open yourself up to realize that you likely made mistakes in your marriage, too—and you utilize this time to learn from those mistakes.
+- Additionally, it’s important to realize that you likely made mistakes in your marriage, too—and to utilize this time to learn from those mistakes.

 - If you do capitalize on this opportunity to learn from your mistakes in your relationship, then you can look forward to future romantic relationships with confidence.

 - That said, this time should be all about you: don’t jump into anything until you are truly ready and have taken the time you need to heal from the divorce.

 Ending any serious relationship is hard.
 But divorce is a different kind of hard: it’s hard to say goodbye after committing to a lifetime together; it’s hard to accept that the future you imagined and planned for is shattered; and it’s hard to feel hopeful about life moving forward—especially when it comes to love.

 The good news is “hard” doesn’t mean impossible.
 Recovering from a divorce is possible, as long as you take healing into your own hands.
 More specifically, you can heal from your divorce and go on to live a happy, fulfilling life if you surrender to your emotions and be extra kind to yourself during this time.
 Additionally, you can go on to find love again if you’re willing to learn from your mistakes.